jestjs/jest/website/versioned_docs/version-29.7/SnapshotTesting.md

 expect(stringWithConstantData).toMatchSnapshot();
 ```

-Another way is to [mock](MockFunctions.md) the library responsible for generating the random part of the code you're snapshotting.
+Other ways this can be done is using the [snapshot serializer](Configuration.md#snapshotserializers-arraystring) or [mocking](MockFunctions.md) the library responsible for generating the random part of the code you're snapshotting.

 :::